-Zhenyuan Liu is now the second year PhD student in IEOR department.
+Zhenyuan Liu joined the IEOR department in 2019.
 He graduated from Department of Financial Mathematics, School of Mathematical Sciences, Peking University in 2019.
-His current research interests include rare event estimation and data-driven robust and stochastic optimization.
+His current research interests include rare-event estimation and distributionally robust optimization.

 Yunjie is currently working as a senior data science analyst at Tripadvisor.
 He holds a Ph.D. in operations research from Columbia University and a BS in industrial engineering from Georgia Institute of Technology.
 His research interests are in pricing and revenue management, data-driven operations management, and their application.

 Yunfan is a Ph.D. student in the IEOR department.
 His research interest lies in optimization.
 Prior to joining Columbia, he completed his Bachelor’s and Master’s in Applied Mathematics and Statistics at Johns Hopkins University, where he worked on graph theory and discrete optimization.

 Yuanlu Bai joined the IEOR department in September, 2018.
 She graduated from Peking University (Beijing, China) with a B.S. in Statistics and a B.Ec. in Economics in July, 2018.
 She is conducting research on rare-event analysis and stochastic simulation under supervision of Professor Henry Lam.